-After a few years since I lived in this beautiful city, I decided to write this Antigua Travel Guide to give you some tips on how to move around, things to do, and where to stay.
+After a few years, since I lived in this beautiful city, I wrote this Antigua Travel Guide to give you some tips on how to move around, the best time to visit Antigua, things to do, and where to stay in Antigua.
 Antigua Guatemala is a colonial style and small city declared as world heritage by UNESCO in 1979.
 You will find baroque facades and ruins almost in every corner.
 Nothing to complain about that, it is a very enchanting city.
-When I first arrived in Antigua, the plan was to stay only for a few weeks that ended up being months!
+When I first arrived in Antigua, the plan was to stay only for a few weeks which ended up being months!

 The weather, the friendliness of the people, and the slow pace make you feel as if the world stops.

-It is easy to move around.
-It is a tourist city, so you will find hotels, restaurants, transportation, Spanish schools, yoga studios, and all sorts of things that make it very easy to make you not want to leave.
+It is easy to move around and find your best time to go to Antigua.
+It is a tourist city with pleasant weather.
+So, you can choose any time to visit Antigua and you will find hotels, restaurants, transportation, Spanish schools, yoga studios, and all sorts of things that make it very easy to make you not want to leave.

 If you are planning a journey to Central America, you will go through Antigua at least one time since from here you can get bus tickets to almost everywhere in Latin America.
-You also can’t miss these 13 Things to Know Before Visiting Antigua Guatemala I have prepared, and this Can I Travel to Guatemala Right Now? where you will find information about the things you need and the things you should consider if you want to travel to Guatemala during Covid-19 times.
+You also can’t miss these 13 Things to Know Before Visiting Antigua Guatemala I have prepared.

-The perfect activity for a new arrival.
-You can choose to explore the small city on your own, or you can go to the central square where all the local guides gather.
+Choose whether you want to explore the small city on your own, or you can go to the central square where all the local guides gather.
 You can hire one of them for a walking tour of Antigua.
-Though, I would recommend that if you pay for a walking tour, you book it in advance at a tour agency since it is a little more reliable this way.

-There are a lot of good restaurants in Antigua.
+There are a lot of good restaurants that you can find during your trip to Antigua.
 For a nice breakfast, I would recommend Café el Portal which is at the central square.
 The mornings are often quiet in Antigua and the view of the square is very relaxing.

-For lunch and dinner, there are tons of options to chose from.
+For lunch and dinner, there are tons of options to choose from.
 Take a look at the list of Food in Antigua below!

 If you travel through Central America and don’t try chocolate the way the Mayan lords used to before the cocoa was exported outside the continent, you would be losing a big deal of history, deliciousness, and fun (there are also alcoholic beverages made with cocoa.)